Coronavirus: Advice for Clients

 - using tissues when sneezing or coughing and throwing them away in a bin (Catch it, Bin it, Kill it)

-Health and safety steps for employers
+Coronavirus health and safety steps for employers

 In case coronavirus spreads more widely in the UK and Ireland, you should consider some simple steps to help protect the health and safety of your employees.